bioinformatics-ca/CAN_2021/Module2/Module2_lab_cancer.md

 ## Somatic indel next to SNP with change in heterozygosity
 * Navigate to chr9:130337723-130337888 and sort alignments by *base*
 ![som indel](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module2/images-cancer/06-somatic-indel.png)
-1. What type of variant is in your centre line?
+1. What type of variant is in the centre?
 2. What do you notice about the variant in the normal sample to the right?
 3. What might be an explanation for what happened?